Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Make the vegan gingerbread cookies:

 • Add the sugar and butter to a large mixing bowl.
-Use a hand mixer or wooden spoon to mix until there are no chunks of butter.
-Add the molasses, milk and vanilla extract and mix until combined.
+Beat with a hand mixer or stand mixer until it's light and fluffy.
+Add the molasses, milk and vanilla extract and mix until well combined.

 • Collect the excess dough, roll it out and cut out more shapes from the dough.
 Repeat until you have no more dough.